lintubaby5/sqlalchemy-challenge/README.md

 ## Summary

-In summary, the temperature in Oahu is relatively the same throughout the year and the chances of continuous rainfall is low.
+In summary, the temperature in Honolulu is relatively the same throughout the year and the chances of continuous rainfall is low.